Dr. Percy and Lileah Harris Building

 *Adobe Flash is needed to watch the video feed on the County website.
 Alternatively, the video can be viewed here.

-In a unanimous decision, the Linn County Board of Supervisors voted to posthumously honor Dr. Percy and Lileah Harris by naming the future Linn County Public Health and Child & Youth Development Services building after them in recognition of their lifetime of dedication and service to health and education in Linn County.
+In a unanimous decision, the Linn County Board of Supervisors voted to honor Dr. Percy and Lileah Harris posthumously by naming the new Linn County Public Health and Child & Youth Development Services building after them in recognition of their lifetime of dedication and service to health and education in Linn County.

 Service Improvements & Neighborhood Outreach